Tactile Learning Activity: Unique Hands-On Ideas

 Similarly, if you reach into your pocket or a bag to grab a coin, you’re able to tell the difference between a quarter, a nickel and a dime.

-Why is Tactile Learning Important for Children
+Why Hands-On Activities Are Important for Children

-With our rapid increase in digital learning and technology, it’s important to find extra ways to encourage kids to use their hands.
+Additionally, with our rapid increase in digital learning and technology, it’s important to find extra ways to encourage kids to use their hands.

 Tactile Learning Activity